discreetlogcontracts/dlcspecs/meeting/meeting_july_6_2021.md

   * https://github.com/discreetlogcontracts/dlcspecs/issues/132
   * Being robust against random failures?
     * **#Discussion**
+    * Nothing in specification about what should be backed up when before sending messages
+    * In LN they also have the channel-reestablish message
 * ECDSA Adaptor Signature Specification merged!
   * https://github.com/discreetlogcontracts/dlcspecs/pull/114
 * Draft Updating P2P message serialization to include sub-types, optional fields, tlv streams